I curated the @WeAreRLadies twitter account from Feb

 Here are the R code gifs that I shared on twitter during my

-curating week:
+@WeAreRLadies curating week:

-During my curating week, I learned about the carbonate package!
-This also seems like a fantastic option for aesthetically appealing code sharing.
+package!
+This also seems like a fantastic option for aesthetically

-I have to give Silvia Canelón (@spcanelon
+I have to give Silvia Canelón (@spcanelon) a huge

 shout out here.
 My curating week started on a Monday, and on Monday